ITV/bucky/README.md

 2. Merge your change into master
 3. perform an `sbt release` setting the new version when prompted
 4. Release in Sonatype
+5. Merge the released version change to version.sbt into main